ahmadrafidev/os212/tips.md

 I think because the class go online, some student don't appreciate the presence of lecturer.
 So make every class oncam is one of a ways to make student respect lecturer more.

+## Tips number four: Read Text Book and do Demos
+read the book material and do demos is making your ways to get the maximal output of OS things.

+## Suggestion number four: Detail is important!
+In OS assignment, you will face more step by step to finish assignment and the step is connected to one another.
+So be detail because if you past one step, you will or must to take the first step again.